Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Introduction

-\textbf{Prior work.} Several studies advocate for the use of machine learning for biological perturbation modeling~\citep{lopez2018deep,lopez2023learning,hugi2025perturbation}, often aiming to generalize to new cell types~\citep{lotfollahi2019scgen,bunne2023learning,adduri2025predicting}; unseen combinations of perturbations~\citep{lotfollahi2023predicting,bereket2023modeling}; entirely new perturbations by leveraging the molecular structure of the involved compounds~\citep{yu2022perturbnet,hetzel2022predicting,qi2024predicting} or known gene-gene interactions~\citep{roohani2024predicting,kamimoto2023dissecting}; or combinations thereof~\citep{he2025morph,adduri2025predicting}.
-A common theme is the use of nonlinear representation learning techniques such as autoencoders to embed observations in a latent space, in which the effects of perturbations are assumed to take on a simpler (e.g., additive) form.
-However, existing studies are purely empirical and lack theoretical underpinning.
-The capabilities and fundamental limitations of existing methods thus remain poorly understood.
+\looseness-1 \looseness-1 A common theme in prior work is the use of (nonlinear) representation learning techniques such as autoencoders~\citep{rumelhart1986learning,hinton2006reducing,kingma2013auto} to embed observations in a lower-dimensional latent space, in which the effects of perturbations may take on a simpler form.
+However, most existing approaches are purely empirical and lack theoretical underpinning; their capabilities and limitations thus remain poorly understood.
+To build the next generation of perturbation models, it is crucial to gain a better understanding of the underlying principles and suitable assumptions for the fundamentally difficult task of extrapolation.

-\textbf{Overview and contributions.} In this work, we present theoretically-grounded perspective on perturbation extrapolation.
-Given the typically unpaired nature of the available non-i.i.d.\ data ---e.g., each cell can only be measured once since the measurement process is destructive--- we consider the task of predicting population-level perturbation effects, which we formalize as a distributional regression problem~(\cref{sec:problem_setting}).
-We then postulate a generative model~(\cref{sec:model}) which, similar to prior works , assumes that perturbations act as mean shifts in a suitable latent space, see~\cref{fig:data_generating_process} for an overview.
-For the case of a deterministic decoder, we analyse this model class theoretically~(\cref{sec:theory}), proving that, under mild assumptions, the latent representation and the relative training perturbation effects are identifiable up to orthogonal transformation if the available environments are sufficiently diverse~(\cref{thm:affine_identifiability_gaussian}).
-This result implies extrapolation guarantees for certain unseen perturbations that can be expressed as linear combinations of training perturbations~(\cref{thm:extrapolation}).
-By considering shift interventions in linear structural equation models, we establish a connection between our model class and causal representation learning~(\cref{prop:sems_special_case}).
-Based on our theoretical results, we then propose an autoencoder-based estimation method~(\cref{sec:method}) which uses the energy score~\citep{gneiting2007strictly} to assess distributional similarity between predicted and ground-truth perturbation data.
-In simulations~(\cref{sec:experiments}), this approach compares favourably to relevant baselines in terms of mean prediction and distributional fit.
+\textbf{Overview and main contributions.} \looseness-1 In this work, we present a theoretically-grounded perspective on extrapolation to unseen perturbations.
+Given the often unpaired nature of the available non-i.i.d.\ data (e.g., each cell can only be measured once since measurements are destructive), we consider the task of predicting population-level perturbation effects, which we formalize as a distributional regression problem~(\cref{sec:problem_setting}).
+We then postulate a generative model~(\cref{sec:model}) in which, similar to prior works~\citep{lotfollahi2023predicting,bereket2023modeling}, perturbations act as additive mean shifts in a suitable latent space~(\cref{fig:data_generating_process}).